cmdcolin/dotfiles/OLD/README.md

 ## Vim setup iterations

-- Used very raw setup for a long time with no plugins
+- Used basically a zero config vim setup for a long time with no plugins
 - Then got vim-plug and used w0rp/ale plugin for auto-lint-on-save
 - Then tried to get Nerdtree to work with my setup
 - Then tried to get vim-vinegar to display in a sidebar as an alternative